The concrete mushrooms of Albania

 source: https://www.facebook.com/keqmarku/, http:// https://www.deutschlandfunk.de/albanien-neues-leben-fuer-alte-bunker.1242.de.html?dram:article_id=417286 and here is something else you might want to watch from Nas Daily https://www.facebook.com/nasdaily/videos/albanias-tattoo-king/1854892797957972/

-In many places Bunkers near hotels or homes, people use them to store things they don’t use daily.
+In many places the Bunkers of Albania that are located near hotels or homes, people use to store things they don’t use daily.

 Restaurant or Bar

-There are places where people have found another purpose for the Bunkers.
+There are places where people have found another purpose for the Bunkers of Albania.
 For example, they converted them into restaurants and bars for the locals to enjoy a drink or a meal.
 Fantastic isn’t it?

 Source: https://www.javanews.al/fotot-forbes-shqiperia-biznes-me-bunkeret-e-braktisur-te-komunizmit/ http://www.forbes.com and https://es.wikipedia.org/wiki/Archivo:Durr%C3%ABs._Restaurante_en_b%C3%BAn